DragnaCarta/Curse-of-Strahd-Reloaded/Act II - The Shadowed Town/Arc G - Lady Wachter's Wish.md

 <strong>Challenge</strong> 6 or 5 if poisoned<br>
 <hr>
 <p><strong><em>Legendary Resistance (1/day).</em></strong> If Izek fails a saving throw, he can choose to succeed instead.</p>
+<p><strong><em>Indomitable.</em></strong> If Izek would be paralyzed or stunned, he is slowed instead.
+(His speed is halved, he has disadvantage on Dex saves, and creatures have advantage on attacks made against him.)
 <p><strong><em>Second Phase.</em></strong> When Izek is reduced to 0 hit points, his arms and axe are engulfed in flames, the barbs on his fiendish arm grow longer and sharper, and his skin grows red and begins to smoke.
 His statistics are then instantly replaced by the statistics of his second form.
-His initiative count doesn’t change.</p>
+His initiative count doesn’t change.
+Excess damage doesn't carry over to his new form, but he retains any conditions he had in his previous form.</p>
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Izek makes two attacks.</p>
 <p><strong><em>Silvered Battleaxe.</em></strong> <em>Melee weapon attack:</em> +8 to hit, reach 5 ft., one target. <em>Hit:</em> 11 (1d10 + 5) slashing damage and Izek can push the target up to 5 ft. away.</p>